jacobshute/jacobshute/README.md

-- 👋 Hi, I’m @jacobshute
+- 👋 Hi, I’m @jacobshute (aka jcabo)
 - 👀 I’m interested in lots of stuff!
-- 🌱 I’m currently learning JS and HTML canvas
+- 🌱 I’m currently working on some Excel macros and building a project manager website

 <!---